NASA just landed on asteroid Bennu. What you need to know about the mission

 Editors' note: Osiris-Rex has touched down on Bennu.
 Our coverage of the event is here.
 Our answers to all your questions about the mission are below.

-NASA's Osiris-Rex spacecraft briefly touched down on a large asteroid Tuesday to swipe some rocks and dust from its surface to be returned to Earth for study.
+NASA's Osiris-Rex spacecraft briefly touched down on a large asteroid Tuesday to swipe some rocks and dust from its surface to be returned to Earth for study, and on Wednesday, NASA revealed the first batch of images.
 The event marks a major first for NASA and a potential boon for science, space exploration and our understanding of the solar system.

-The touch-and-go, or TAG, sample collection of asteroid 101955 Bennu went down around 3:12 p.m.
+The touch-and-go, or TAG, sample collection of asteroid 101955 Bennu was deemed a success at around 3:12 p.m.
 PT.
-NASA broadcast the TAG maneuver live on NASA TV and the agency's website, and you can rewatch the livestream below.
-Read on for all your Bennu questions answered.
+NASA broadcast the TAG maneuver live on NASA TV and the agency's website.
+You can find a livestream rewatch at the end of this piece.
+To answer all your other Bennu questions, read on.

 When did the mission begin?